Dwarf1er/try-hack-me-advent-of-cyber-3-writeup/README.md

 ## Acknowledgments

   - **Billie Thompson**, this README was based on the template provided [here](https://github.com/PurpleBooth/a-good-readme-template)
-  - **TryHackME**, parts of the individual tasks' READMEs are taken from the TryHackMe description [here](https://tryhackme.com/room/adventofcyber3)
+  - **TryHackMe**, parts of the individual tasks' READMEs are taken from the TryHackMe description [here](https://tryhackme.com/room/adventofcyber3)